pengfeiliu371/Getting_started/Graphic_guideline_for_scientific_publications.md

 Always set the paper size (US letter, 8.5" * 11") and figure size in your software.
 This will ensure that your font size in figures are consistent.
 It is recommended to plot figures in their actual sizes that appear in publication.
 For a simple, single panel figure, use single column size (width < 89 mm/3.5" for Nature journals or <3.25" for ACS journals).
 For a complex, multiple-panel figure, you may use double column size (width < 183 mm/7.2" or 7").
 The length should be < 9.5" so it fits into a single-page US letter paper.

-Use sans-serif font family (e.g., Arial, Calibri, Helvetica).
-Use Times New Roman for main text of your manuscript but not for figures.
+All text in figures should be in a sans-serif typeface (e.g., Arial, Calibri, Helvetica).
+Use Times New Roman only for the main text of your manuscript, but not for text in figures.

-If you plot figures in actual size, font size 8 should be large enough.
+If you plot figures in their actual sizes, font size 8 should be large enough.
 If you plot the figure 50% larger than actual size (not recommended), use font size 12.

 It is recommended to save your figures in vector format (e.g., PDF, eps).
 If you plot colored maps (e.g., pcolormesh, contour plots), you may rasterize the image part (using a resolution of 300 DPI or higher), because the file size of vectorized colored map can be very large and it is slow to open.
 However, the background (i.e., axes, ticks, labels) should still be in vector format and editable.
+Do not rasterize line art or text.

 ### Color maps